-For the past 12 years Andrea Neely, a native of Indianapolis has provided stellar leadership in her role as Area Development Director and for the past seven years as the Indianapolis Regional Development Director for UNCF.
+For the past 15 years Andrea Neely, a native of Indianapolis has provided stellar leadership in her role as Area Development Director and for the past nine years as the Indianapolis Regional Development Director for UNCF.
 Each year the UNCF helps more than 10,000 promising African American and other students of color go to and through college with scholarships, internships and fellowships.
 Mrs. Neely manages office operations for Indiana and Ohio with annual campaigns of $2.5 million and other statewide initiatives.
-Her leadership has resulted in $68 million being raised since 2006 to support the 37 UNCF colleges and universities and minority scholars that also attend Indiana state schools.
-This performance was recognized nationally by UNCF in 2017 as a top performing office which has exceeded its annual campaign goal for the past four years.
-In 2016 the Indianapolis area office was the #1 Performing Area office in the country raising $26 million also in 2017, 2016, 2015 and 2014 she was presented with the UNCF Award of Excellence for exceeding her annual fundraising goal.
+Her leadership has resulted in $70 million being raised since 2006 to support the 37 UNCF colleges and universities and minority scholars that also attend Indiana state schools.
+This performance was recognized nationally by UNCF in 2019 as a top performing office which has exceeded its annual campaign goal for the past five out of six years.
+In 2016 the Indianapolis area office was the #1 Performing Area office in the country raising $26 million also in 2018, 2017, 2016, 2015 and 2014 she was presented with the UNCF Award of Excellence for exceeding her annual fundraising goal.

 Prior to joining UNCF, this accomplished fundraiser founded and led an economic development consulting firm for 10 years.
 During this time her firm was recognized by President Bush in his remarks during his attendance at Indiana Black Expo’s corporate luncheon for its role in developing affordable housing for Indianapolis seniors through the local HUD office.
 Andrea was the first African American female consultant from Indiana to submit a $4.1 million dollar HUD 202 application that was funded and developed on time and under budget on its first submission.

-A graduate of Indiana University with a BS in Public Affairs, is married to George Raymond Neely with four beautiful children, Paige, Lauren and twins Blake and Julian.
+A graduate of Indiana University with a BS in Public Affairs, Neely was married to the late George Raymond Neely C.E.C; with four beautiful children, Paige, Lauren and twins Blake and Julian.